MahApps/mahapps.com/input/docs/styles/menus.md

 ## ContextMenu with CompositeCollection

-If you want to use a part of the ContextMenu which is declared as resource and is shared you have to use a `CompositeCollection` as follwos:
+If you want to use a part of the ContextMenu which is declared as resource and is shared you have to use a `CompositeCollection` as follows:

 ```xml
 <CompositeCollection x:Key="ContextMenuBase"